Doing Business in Malaysia

 Business hours are generally from 9am to 5pm, Monday to Friday.

 The dress code for business in Malaysia is typically Western, with smart, formal clothes being worn.
-Men generally wear white shirts and ties (jackets to be worn to meetings) while women, since Malaysia is home to a large Muslim population, should dress more conservatively than they might back home.
+Men generally wear white shirts and ties (jackets to be worn to meetings).
+As Malaysia is home to a large Muslim population, women should dress more conservatively than they might back home.

 Greetings may vary depending on who one is greeting, but generally the standard greeting between men is a handshake.
 When men greet a woman, sometimes a light nod of the head is sufficient, or a handshake.
 It's best to wait for the woman to initiate the greeting.